ExistantHumanX3/DeepFeats/README.md

 You are a ghost trying to escape Hell because all they eat is candy corn and you hate candy corn.
 People who like candy corn belong in hell.
 Go use those weapons you stole.
 Can you find the exit to Hell?

 Something is off though.
+The moment you walk into that corridor, you're hit with a sense of deja vu.
 You swear this isn't your first time going through the dungeon.
 It feels almost as if moments ago, you had been struck down, by magic?
 A swing from a bat?
-You can't even remember, but you have one question on your mind.
+A second question floats in your mind, resonanting in a tone like a bell.
 Will you ever escape?